 - Commission means the civil service commission as established under Kentucky Revised Statute (KRS) 67A.230.

-- Council means the urban county council.
+- Council means the Urban County Council.

-- Director means the director of human resources.
+- Director means the director of Human Resources.

 - Executive unit means a division, department, or office of the urban county government, as the context of the section indicates.

-- First day of the fiscal year, for purposes of salary and benefit matters unless the context dictates otherwise, shall mean the first day of the pay period for which pay is received on or after July 1 of the new fiscal year.
+- First day of the fiscal year, for purposes of salary and benefits matters unless the context dictates otherwise, shall mean the first day of the pay period for which pay is received on or after July 1 of the new fiscal year.

-- Intranet means the city’s internal-only website.
+- Intranet means the city’s internal-only website (Lex Link).

-- Permanent Appointment means the official process by which a probationary employee gains permanent classified civil service status
+- Permanent appointment means the official process by which a probationary employee gains permanent classified civil service status.

 - Statute(s) means the Kentucky Revised Statutes (KRS).